mapi68/flac-trim/README.md

 ## Overview
 <b>FLAC-TRIM is more than a simple tool to RMS Normalization .flac files!</b><br>
-1) RMS Normalization or ReplayGain
+1) RMS Normalization or ReplayGain (single track or album)
 2) Preserves all tag of original file
 3) Rename file with {ARTIST} - {TITLE}
 4) Extract cover